stdombek/docs/content/en/docs/Lists/_index.md

 A new list must have **List information** and a **Query** assigned to establish the record set for the list.
 A **Test query** must be performed before the query can be run and saved.

-A record set in a list is currently limited to 1.25 million records.

 ### List information